MuyanXie/Project-Catan/README.md

 Opening your brower, you will be able to see the home page at http://localhost:3000/

 ## Using the Website:
 Click participate, you will be promoted to the register page.
 You can register a new user or sign in with an existing user.
-After signing in, you will be able to see the home page of the platform.
+After signing in, you will be able to see the home page of the platform:
 <p>
   <img src="Pictures/Register.png#center" width="50%" height = "600" style="display: block; margin: 0 auto"/>
 </p>
+(Or you can sign in to the system use existing username and passwords)
 <p>
   <img src="Pictures/Signin.png#center" width="50%" height = "500" style="display: block; margin: 0 auto" />
 </p>